Celebrating JKUAT: Kenya's MIT

 Secondly, I loved JKUAT because it was close to such big urban areas as Thika and Nairobi yet it was pristine enough to offer a rural environment that made me stay in touch with nature.
-As I wrote in my previous story in this lovely website of mine, I enjoyed roaming in JKUAT's bucolic fields to read and reflect.
+As I wrote in my previous story in this lovely blog of mine, I enjoyed roaming in JKUAT's bucolic fields to read and reflect.

 Lastly, I came to love JKUAT hospital, a spacious well-protected one-storey building, where I was admitted twice after I went bonkers due to the hard times I underwent while trying to cope with poor grades in class, failure to get accepted at MIT among other issues.
 So much did I love JKUAT hospital because of its cleanliness and the friendliness of its staff that I later on sometimes wished I could get sick again so that I could get admitted back to the hospital where I had been looked after like an infant baby.

 Before I end this story, allow me to mention two shortcomings I observed at JKUAT which put the university reputation at stake.
-It's main campus neighbouring communities have dusty roads as well as shanty houses infested with petty thieves.
+Its main campus neighbouring communities have dusty roads as well as shanty houses infested with petty thieves.
 A lot of dust stirred by vehicles cruising in those dusty roads usually ends up in JKUAT.
 And the petty thieves sometimes get into the university to pilfer such stuff as garments on clothes lines.

 Given an opportunity to meet the current JKUAT vice-chancellor, I would advise her to partner with the university's neighbouring communities (like the way Yale University does with New Haven) to seek solutions for those two shortcomings because the university's reputation is inextricably intertwined with the wellness of its neighbouring communities.
 That's all I am saying.